Who is maintenance payable for?

 At Lynch Solicitors we deal with situations where a mother pays maintenace to a father.
 The rights are the same, irrespective of whether the father or the mother is financially dependent on the other.

 Is there Legal Aid for someone who wants to go to Court for Maintenance?

 There is free legal aid granted to anyone who is earning less than €18,000 per year.

-If a couple were not married, but co-habited are they entitled to Maintenance?
+If a couple is not married, but co-habiting are they entitled to maintenance?

 When a Maintenance Order is made, how is the money paid?